Hospital Administrator

 University of Illinois, Chicago – School of Public Health

 The master’s in healthcare administration at the University of Illinois, Chicago, is housed in the School of Public Health.
 Students in this program will learn the core knowledge for the major healthcare industries, including hospitals.
-Classes are taught by expert academic healthcare faculty, as well as outstanding practitioners in the field.
+Classes are taught by expert academic healthcare faculty and outstanding practitioners in the field.

-A hallmark of this program is a 12-month preceptorship where students spend a minimum of 25 hours a week working at a healthcare organization under the supervision and guidance of a preceptor.
+A hallmark of this program is a 12-month preceptorship, during which students spend a minimum of 25 hours a week working at a healthcare organization under the supervision and guidance of a preceptor.
 This allows students to gain valuable work experience while still completing their degrees.
-In total, students must complete 60 credits of coursework in order to earn this degree.
+In total, students must complete 60 credits of coursework to earn this degree.

 • Location: Chicago, IL